matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 How do you handle ignored users?
- * Information about relations sent from ignored users must never be sent to the client, either in bundled or unbundled form.
+ * Information about relations sent from ignored users must never be sent to the client, either in aggregations or discrete relation events.
    This is to let you block someone from harassing you with emoji reactions (or using edits as a side-channel to harass you).

 What does it mean to call /context on a relation?
  * We should probably just return the root event for now, and then refine it in